jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 }
 ```

-We will be embedding this struct in our other models so that these values are available to all of
-them.
-We will also talk more about what these values mean later
+`PK` and `SK` are the primary key and sort key for the item in the table. `GSI1PK` and `GSI1SK` are the primary key and sort key for the first Global Secondary Index (GSI) on the table.
+We will be embedding this struct in our other models so that these values are available to all of them.
+We will also talk more about what these values mean later.

 ---

-Let's take a step back for a second.
+Let's take another step back for a second.
 If we look at our database using the NoSQL Workbench, we can see
 that we have several ID columns for our different entity types.
 These IDs are UUIDs.
 In Go, we will
 often use the `github.com/google/uuid` package to work with UUIDs.
 This package provides a `UUID`
 struct that can be used to represent a UUID.
 However, this will introduce a new problem for us here.
 While the `uuid` package implements the `Marshaler` and `Unmarshaler` interfaces from multiple other
-package, it does not implement the `Marshaler` and `Unmarshaler` interfaces from the
+package, such as the `json` package, it does not implement the `Marshaler` and `Unmarshaler` interfaces from the
 `aws-sdk-go-v2/feature/dynamodb/attributevalue` package.
 This means that we will need to create our
 own UUID type that extends the `uuid` package and also implement these interfaces ourselves in order
 to use UUIDs in our models.